k5cents/models-markets/README.md

 Below is the data frame of historical predictions along with the election results.
 There are 17694 observations of 4 variables:

-1. Prediction Date
+1. Prediction date
-2. Race Code
+2. Election code
-3. Predictive Method
+3. Predictive method
-4. Democratic candidate’s probability of winning
+4.  **Win probability**

 <!-- end list -->